Weed and Heart Attacks: What Does the Science Say?

 We see this issue of confounding factors and lack of causation when we analyze the cannabis study data.

 The researchers found that recent cannabis use was more common in males, cigarette users and heavy alcohol drinkers.
 All three of these population groups have higher independent risk of cardiovascular disease, so it makes sense that the recent cannabis group would show slightly increased risk of cardiovascular disease.
-This doesn't prove the risk has anything to do with cannabis consumption.

-We know from previous medical research that heavy alcohol use has a direct, dose-dependent increased risk of heart disease.
-17.4% of recent cannabis users from the CMAJ study were heavy alcohol users, while only 5.3% of non-cannabis users were.
+17.4% of recent cannabis users in the CMAJ study were also heavy alcohol users, while only 5.3% of non-cannabis users were.

 This difference alone could account for the entire disparity in cardiovascular incidents between cannabis users and non-cannabis users concluded by the study.